KCprsnlcc/MovieRecommender/README.md

 1. **Register**: Create a new user account by clicking on the "Register" link.
 2. **Login**: Log in with your username and password.
-3. **Set Preferences**: On the home page, set your movie preferences and click "Get Recommendations".
+3. **Set Preferences**: On the home page, set your movie preferences and click "Find Movies".
 4. **Browse Movies**: View recommended movies, use pagination controls to navigate, and search to filter movies.
 5. **View Details**: Click on a movie to view detailed information.
-6. **Rate Movies**: Rate movies on their detail pages.
+6. **Rate Movies**: Rate movies on their detail pages using the interactive star rating system.
 7. **Manage Favorites**: Add movies to your favorites list for easy access.
 8. **Logout**: Click "Logout" in the navigation bar to end your session.